|

 over the past two years to call the FSSP to have data entered into the system to determine maintenance staffing.
 AO’s are not to enter data into eMARS.
 Only Plant maintenance

 that handle plant and station & branch maintenance work is to entered data into eMARS.
-4. The

 new MMES positions that were created in each lead plant.
 Will these positions remain once the restructuring is completed?